PatBall1/detectree2/docs/source/contributing.rst

     # pytest should be run from the project root:
     pytest .

 As of August 2022, an integration test has been written which demos the tiling, and training steps.
 The integration test will run the training on the CPU only.
-It is possible to use other
+It is possible to run tests on other systems using GitHub, but this will take more work.

 A few unit tests have been implemented, the most interesting computes the area intersection over union (with dummy .geojson data containing square shapes with known areas).
 The test is still incomplete because much of the code in evaluation.py and F1_calculator is not sufficiently modular - a major refactor is required.